Saint Thérèse of the Child Jesus Church

-The Church of Saint Thérèse of the Child Jesus (Iglesia de Santa Teresita del Niño Jesús) is a Catholic church located in the Santa Beatriz neighbourhood of Lima District, Lima, Peru.
-It therefore operates under the jurisdiction of the Archdiocese of Lima.
+The Parish of Saint Thérèse of the Child Jesus (Parroquia de Santa Teresita del Niño Jesús) is a Catholic parish church located at the intersection of the fourth block of José Díaz street and Madre de Dios avenue in Santa Beatriz, a neighbourhood of Lima District in Lima, Peru.
+Located near the National Stadium of Peru, it was established by the Canons Regular of the Immaculate Conception, operating under the jurisdiction of the Archdiocese of Lima.